outlookowuor/syzygy-mipi-firmware/README.md

 The interactive menu allows the user to:
 - set i2c addresses for the
     - i2c-multiplexer
-    - i2c Bridge,
+    - i2c Bridge
-    - GPIO expander, and
+    - GPIO expander
     - Clock Generator
 - view the settings for the above
 - save the settings to flash